flutter/website/src/docs/development/data-and-backend/google-apis.md

 Once authenticated, you must obtain an authenticated HTTP client.

-## 3. Obtain an authenticated HTTP client.
+## 3. Obtain an authenticated HTTP client

 The
 [extension_google_sign_in_as_googleapis_auth](https://pub.dev/packages/extension_google_sign_in_as_googleapis_auth)